How to Write a Song and Produce Music: A Step-by-Step Guide

 First, you'll need to come up with an idea for a song or piece of music.
 An idea can be something as simple as a melody stuck in your head, a general theme you want to communicate through your music, or you simply want to remake one of your favourite songs.

-You want to capture that general idea and start working by either writing lyrics, coming up with chord progressions, or playing it through instruments and sounds.
+You want to capture that general idea and start working by either writing lyrics, coming up with chords, or playing it through other instruments and sounds.

 The key here is to start small, experiment and see what sounds good based on your initial idea.